 If you own or have recently inherited an antique area rug, your thoughts may be centered on how to properly clean and care for the rug.
 As antique or vintage rugs are rather old and use an old blend of materials, it is important to properly maintain the rug correctly.
 Many antique area rugs are often Oriental style rugs that are a blend of silk and wool.
 Other antique rugs often use wool and other natural blends which do require different care than modern synthetic area rugs.
-Heart of Texas Chem-Dry LLC will share a few tips on how to properly care for antique area rugs.
+Heart of Texas Chem-Dry will share a few tips on how to properly care for antique area rugs.

 How To Tell if You Have an Antique Area Rug

 Sometimes homeowners may not know for sure if their area rug is an antique, as the origins may be a bit fuzzy.
 If you suspect you may have inherited an antique rug there are few components to look for.
 There are three main identifying markers on an antique area rug.
 The first are the dyes, second is the fiber or materials used, and third is the amount of knots found per square inch.
 You can also consult a professional who can properly identify these three markers.
 While many antique area rugs use a blend of material, some of the most common used are wool, cotton, silk and goat hair.
 It is important to determine the blend of fibers used for proper care as each fabric reacts differently to cleaning.